Ratha Yatra2026

 Sacred food blessed by Lord Jagannath distributed freely to all devotees β no caste, no condition

-Deities reside at Gundicha Temple (the garden house) β open darshan for all devotees, representing the Lord's visit to his maternal home
+Deities reside at Gundicha (the garden house) β representing the Lord's visit to his maternal home.
+Open darshan for all devotees

-The sacred return procession β Lord Jagannath, Balabhadra, and Subhadra ride back to their abode at the main temple, pulled by thousands of devotees
+The sacred return procession β Lord Jagannath, Balabhadra, and Subhadra ride back to the main temple, pulled by thousands of devotees

-Final arati, blessings, and distribution of mahaprasad to close the nine-day festival
+Final arati, blessings, and distribution of mahaprasad to close the Ratha Yatra festival

 How to Participate